Λ Cycles Conditionnels de Collatz/Syracuse Collatz / Syracuse Conditional Cycles

 Référencé dans le paper et la formalisation Lean.Cited in paper and Lean formalization.

-Eric Merle formalise en Lean 4 (Mathlib v4.27.0) la non-existence de cycles non-triviaux conditionnellement à 3 hypothèses externes documentées : BakerSeparation, BarinaVerification, DerivedLargeKBound.
+Eric Merle formalise en Lean 4 (Mathlib v4.27) la non-existence de cycles non-triviaux conditionnellement à 3 hypothèses externes documentées : BakerSeparation, BarinaVerification, DerivedLargeKBound.
 Théorème principal no_nontrivial_cycle_phase59 kernel-checked.
-Trilogie d'impossibilité (δ8, δ8', δ10) prouve formellement que cette conditionnalité est structurelle, pas arbitraire.
-Paper soumis JAR Springer (28 pages, DOI 10.5281/zenodo.19790406).
-Eric Merle formalizes in Lean 4 (Mathlib v4.27.0) the non-existence of non-trivial cycles conditional on 3 documented external hypotheses: BakerSeparation, BarinaVerification, DerivedLargeKBound.
+Trilogie initiale d'impossibilité (δ8, δ8', δ10) prouve formellement que cette conditionnalité est structurelle, pas arbitraire — étendue ultérieurement en quadrilogie avec δ11 (voir mai 2026).
+Preprint déposé sur Zenodo (28 pages, DOI 10.5281/zenodo.19790406).
+Eric Merle formalizes in Lean 4 (Mathlib v4.27) the non-existence of non-trivial cycles conditional on 3 documented external hypotheses: BakerSeparation, BarinaVerification, DerivedLargeKBound.
 Main theorem no_nontrivial_cycle_phase59 kernel-checked.
-Impossibility trilogy (δ8, δ8', δ10) formally proves this conditionality is structural, not arbitrary.
-Paper submitted JAR Springer (28 pages, DOI 10.5281/zenodo.19790406).
+Initial impossibility trilogy (δ8, δ8', δ10) formally proves this conditionality is structural, not arbitrary — later extended into a quadrilogy with δ11 (see May 2026).
+Preprint deposited on Zenodo (28 pages, DOI 10.5281/zenodo.19790406).

 Sources